A Beginner’s Guide to Making a Budget

-Goodbudget – A good app for helping you keep track of income, expenses, and savings.
-They have a free version, and a paid plan that costs $5 per month.
+Goodbudget – A good app for helping you keep track of your income, expenses, and savings.
+They have a free version and a paid plan that costs $8 per month or $70 annually.

 You Need a Budget (YNAB) – An app that doesn’t only show income and expenses but tries to help you save and pay off debt.
-It costs $11.99 per month but you can try it for free for 34 days.
+It costs $14.99 monthly or $99 annually, and you can try it for free for 34 days.

 Not everybody is comfortable using a budget app.
-Although they are generally considered to be pretty safe to use, you may prefer using a worksheet or spreadsheet instead.
+Although budget apps are generally considered secure, you may prefer using a worksheet or spreadsheet.

 Here’s a list of budget templates you can download.

-xUSD Budget Template – This is our own budget template.
-It’s an Excel spreadsheet that separates all expenses into need and wants.
+xUSD Budget Template – This is my budget template.
+It’s an Excel spreadsheet that separates all expenses into needs and wants.
 It also covers savings and investments.
-It’s 100% free and very easy to customize.
+It’s 100% free and easy to customize.

 Vertex42 Budget Templates – Vertex42 offers several free Excel worksheets you can download.
 Their templates also work with OpenOffice and Google Spreadsheets.

-The Consumer Financial Protection Bureau has a couple of useful, although basic, PDF templates you can download.
+The Consumer Financial Protection Bureau has a couple of useful but rudimentary PDF templates you can download.
 They are:

 Spending Tracker – You can use it to consider what’s important to you.

-Income and Benefits Tracker – A weekly income and benefits planning tool.
+Income and Benefits Tracker – It is a weekly income and benefits planning tool.